-Saint Dominic is best known as founder of the Dominican Order, but did you know that he and his order were instrumental in the spread of a certain Marian devotion, and that he was good friends with another well-known saint?
+Saint Dominic is best known as the founder of the Dominican Order, but did you know that he and his order were instrumental in the spread of a certain Marian devotion and that he was good friends with another well-known saint?

 Dominic de Guzman was born in Castile, Spain around 1170 to a nobleman, Felix de Guzman, and his wife, Blessed Joan of Aza.
 When he grew older, he went to live with his uncle in Palencia to continue his education, concentrating on theology and the arts.
 While Dominic was still a student, he joined the Canons Regular of Osma around 1194.

 This was a religious community attached to the cathedral of the diocese.
 After a few years, he became a sub prior, or assistant to the superior, and later the prior of the chapter, the governing body of the Canon.